cplmakerlab/cplmakerlab.github.io/_site_pages/software.md

 header_image:
 ---

 At the Maker Lab, we use and love free and open-source design software.
-Open-source software is developed by a volunteer community, and shared wih everyone.
+Open-source software is developed by a volunteer community, and shared with everyone.
 Some favorites include Inkscape, GIMP, and Blender.

 ## 2D Design